remusris/git-ingest-chrome-extension/README.md

 `.output -> mv3 -> select this folder`

-(on macOS the `.output` might not be visible because it's a "hidden" file so you need to press `command + shift + .` to show hidden files)
+(on macOS the `.output` might not be invisible because it's a "hidden" file so you need to press `command + shift + .` to show hidden files)

 after installing